 De Broglie's theory of matter-waves subsequently received experimental confirmation.
 If a relatively slowly travelling electron meets a crystal surface, diffraction and reflection phenomena appear in the same way as if an incident beam of waves were concerned.

-As a result of this theory on is forced to the conclusion to conceive of matter as not being durable, or that it can have definite extension in space.
-The waves, which form the matter, travel, infact, with different velocity and must, therefore, sooner or later separate.
+As a result of this theory one is forced to the conclusion to conceive of matter as not being durable, or that it can have definite extension in space.
+The waves, which form the matter, travel, in fact, with different velocity and must, therefore, sooner or later separate.
 Matter changes form and extent in space.
 The picture which has been created, of matter being composed of unchangeable particles, must be modified.